John Hemmingham: England

 In 1996, Hemmingham, along with the Kop Band, were invited by the head of The Football Association, David Davies to form a supporters band for the England national team in time for UEFA Euro 96.
 Hemmingham accepted and the Kop Band became known as the England Supporters Band.
 Since then, Hemmingham claims he has not missed an England game.
 As well as being viewed as the leader of the band, Hemmingham is also the managing director of them.

 After being offered a recording deal by Virgin Group chairman, Richard Branson, Hemmingham and the band released The Great Escape theme tune as singles for the 1998 FIFA World Cup and UEFA Euro 2000.
-The England Supporters band then started received backing from commercial sponsors.
-In 2006, the band were sponsored by Leicester-based company Pukka Pies, becoming known as the Pukka Pies England Band until 2014.
+The England Supporters band then started receiving backing from commercial sponsors.
+In 2006, the band was sponsored by Leicester-based company Pukka Pies, becoming known as the Pukka Pies England Band until 2014.

 In 2010 publishers, Peakpublish announced they had signed a deal with Hemmingham for him to write two books about the formation of the England Supporters Band and his experiences with them.
 The books were called The Story of the England Supporters' Band and Playing for England.